 Office of Student Affairs.
 The Office of Student Affairs assists individuals interested in teacher preparation programs through advising, admission, and retention activities and certification assistance.
-Other services include program of study validation, petition review, student communications, and high school and community college articulation/relations.
+Other services include program of study validation, petition review, student communication, and high school and community college articulation/relations.
+In addition, the office provides support services through tutorial assistance and scholarship programs.

-Office of Professional Field Experi-
+Office of Professional Field Experiences.

-ences.
 The Office of Professional Field Experiences places all teacher preparation students in public schools and similar institutions for internships and student teaching, monitors students' progress in their field experiences, sponsors courses for mentor teachers, and conducts research on student performance in the field.